rl-institut/multi-vector-simulator/docs/Model_Equations.rst

      - hp
      - kWth

 All grids and dispatchable sources are assumed to be available 100% of the time with no consumption limits.
-The MVS includes a sink component for excess energy, connected to each bus in the system and denoted by E\ :sub:`ex`\  in the equations.
+The MVS includes a sink component for excess energy, connected to each bus in the system and denoted by :math:`E_{ex}` in the equations.
 This excess sink accounts for the extra energy in the system that has to be dumped.

 Electricity Grid Equation
 #########################